I designed and developed the majority of this website,

 02. The Walk-In Zone: Interactive Sticker Walls

-Targeted the brief, 5~10minutes standing wait in the outdoor queue.
+Targeted 5~10minutes standing wait in the outdoor queue.

 Installed large-format visual boards for low-barrier participation.
 This allowed neighbors to map collective patterns publicly, visualizing the community's aggregate voice in real-time without slowing down the line.